 - 2Range, MPG, CO2 & chargingThe Audi A8 TFSI e competes strongly with its closest rivals when it comes to fuel-efficiency, range and charging speed

-- 3Running costs - currently readingIt's a relatively efficient plug-in hybrid, but the Audi A8 TFSI e is still an expensive car to buy, service and insure
+- 3Running costs & insurance - currently readingIt's a relatively efficient plug-in hybrid, but the Audi A8 TFSI e is still an expensive car to buy, service and insure

 - 4Performance, engine & driveIt’s easy to love the Audi A8 TFSI e's effortless performance and sublime refinement, but there are some small niggles

 - 5Interior, dashboard & comfortPlush materials, top-tier technology and acres of space make the Audi A8 TFSI e one of the most luxurious saloons around